carpentries-incubator/better-research-software/episodes/01-introduction.md

 So, we cannot even run the code on our machines.
 There is also a number of issues we identified with the software project that could do with improving.
-For the rest of this lesson, we will work on fixing these issues and applying some good software engineering practices.
+For the rest of this course, we will work on fixing these issues and applying some good software engineering practices.

 ## Further reading